How to Install PHP on Arch Linux

 Extension Not Loaded After Installation

-Error: An extension installed via pacman does not appear in php -m output.
+Error: An installed extension does not appear in php -m.

-If the line starts with ;, it is commented out.
-Uncomment it and restart PHP-FPM:
+If the lines start with ;, uncomment them and restart PHP-FPM:

 sudo systemctl restart php-fpm